 FEAT-NT (Families for Effective Autism Treatment - North Texas)

 As a local resource for parents and professionals, this center in Richland Hills has a library of materials and schedules support group meetings, workshops, mentoring, family fun days and more for the autism community.

 How to Homeschool

-This website offers selections on homeschooling the special needs child at home, such as Setting Up an Successful ABA Program and the Best Special Needs Curriculum, Products & Services.
+This website offers selections on homeschooling the special needs child at home, such as the Best Special Needs Curriculum, Products & Services.
 Get access to free curriculum and resources from this website once a month by signing up via e-mail.